35 Best Sites Like eBay To Sell and Buy Stuff

 Wayfair for selling online

-One of the best things about Wayfair is that it’s straightforward to list items for sale – simply create a listing and upload some photos, and you’re good to go.
+One of the best things about Wayfair is that it’s straightforward to list items for sale.
+Simply create a listing and upload some photos, and you’re good to go.

 20. eBid

-eBid has fewer restrictions on what can be sold, giving sellers more freedom to list various items.
-Overall, eBid is a great option for both sellers and buyers who are looking for a more affordable and flexible marketplace.
+eBid is a great option for both sellers and buyers who are looking for a more affordable and flexible marketplace.

 21. Macy’s